nathanboktae/mocha-casperjs/README.md

 Note that [slimerjs][] isn't [supported at the moment](https://github.com/nathanboktae/mocha-casperjs/issues/5)

+#### Windows users

+You need to use `mocha-casperjs.bat` that will call into `casperjs.exe`.
+Please also refer to [CasperJS' Installation Instructions on Windows](http://docs.casperjs.org/en/latest/installation.html#casperjs-on-windows).

+I no longer have access to a Windows box or VM to develop on, so you'll have to dig into any issues with the batch file yourselves and send a pull request.
+In the end it's a shell and `PATH` issue and you can always call `casperjs.exe` yourself.

 ## Additional Conveniences

 If [chai][] is discovered (it must be installed adjacent to mocha-casperjs), it will automatically use the `should` style as well as expose `expect` globally.